Resin Tumbler Calculator

 How do I prevent bubbles in tumbler epoxy?

-Mix epoxy slowly to minimize bubbles.
-Let mixed epoxy sit 5-10 minutes before applying—bubbles rise to surface.
-After applying each coat, pass a butane torch or heat gun over surface within first 30 minutes to pop surface bubbles.
-Work in a warm room (75-80°F)—cold epoxy traps more bubbles.
+Mix epoxy slowly to minimise air incorporation.
+Let the mixed epoxy sit 5–10 minutes before applying so surface bubbles can rise and pop.
+After applying each coat, pass a butane torch or heat gun quickly over the surface within the first 30 minutes.
+Working at 70–75°F keeps the epoxy fluid longer and allows bubbles to escape naturally during the rotation period.